casefabric/guide/docs/api/case-team.md

 ---
-id: apiCaseTeam
+id: case-team
 title: Case Team membership
 sidebar_label: Case Team membership
 ---

 This page describes how to manage the Case Team through the API.

-We recommend that you first read about the basic [Cafienne authorization model](engineAuthorization.md).
+We recommend that you first read about the basic [Cafienne authorization model](engine/authorization).

 ## Case Team Membership and its Implications
 The heart of the Cafienne Authorization is extremely fine-grained.